Eternia-Labs/apidocs/grids.md

 nav_order: 3
 ---

-Grids module includes the APIs for smartclean Property, Building, Level, Zone (installations / locations).
+Grids module includes the APIs for SmartClean Property, Building, Level, Zone (installations / locations).
 The hierarchy is as follows
 > Property
 >> Building
 >>> Level